Vicken-Ghoubiguian/emojis/README.md

 go get -u github.com/Vicken-Ghoubiguian/emojis
 ```

 This command will download, from its GitHub repository, and install, on your local machine, the `emojis` Go package.
+You can use it in any directory and Go file in your file system tree..

 <a name="little_examples"></a>
 ## Little examples